claudio-ferraro/tempo-time-tracker-for-firefox/README.md

 ---

-A powerful Firefox extension that brings Tempo time tracking to your browser.
-Track time while you work, search for Jira issues, and log your hours - all without leaving your current tab.
+Track the duration of your work on Jira issues with real-time browser trackers.

+Start a tracker and assign it to a Jira issue, or use it for work outside of Jira:
+- Add new trackers and pause or stop them as required
+- Use as many trackers as you like when working on multiple issues at once
+- Visualize all active trackers across your browser tabs
+- Locate trackers easily from the bottom-right of your browser

+Time Tracker for Firefox is free and available for all Tempo customers on Jira Cloud.

 ## ✨ Features

-### Core Functionality
-- 🕐 **Floating Time Tracker** - A sleek, draggable overlay on every webpage
+- ⏱️ **Real-time Trackers** - Track time with a floating overlay on every webpage
-- 🔍 **Smart Issue Search** - Find Jira issues by key (e.g., "ABC-123"), URL, or text search
+- 🔍 **Issue Search** - Find Jira issues by key (e.g., "ABC-123"), URL, or text search
-- ⏱️ **Multiple Timers** - Run multiple trackers simultaneously for different tasks
+- 📊 **Multiple Timers** - Run as many trackers as you need for parallel tasks
-- 📝 **Work Descriptions** - Add detailed descriptions to your time logs
-- ✅ **One-Click Logging** - Log time directly to Tempo with a single click

-### Productivity
 - 🔄 **Cross-Tab Sync** - Trackers stay synchronized across all browser tabs
-- 💾 **Persistent Timers** - Your timers continue running even after closing the browser
+- 💾 **Persistent Timers** - Timers continue running even after closing Firefox
-- 🔄 **Automatic Token Refresh** - Stay logged in without manual re-authentication
 - 🎯 **Minimal Interface** - Collapses to a small button when not in use

-### Security & Privacy
-- 🔐 **Secure OAuth 2.0** - Sign in safely with your Atlassian account using PKCE
+- 🔐 **Secure OAuth 2.0** - Sign in safely with your Atlassian account
-- 🛡️ **No Data Collection** - Your data stays in your browser
-- 🔒 **Encrypted Token Storage** - Tokens stored securely in browser storage
 - 📖 **Open Source** - Full transparency - audit the code yourself

 ## 📥 Installation